Cornell Center for Advanced Technology in Life Science Enterprise

 The Cornell Center for Life Science Enterprise is a designated Empire State Development (ESD) Division of Science, Technology & Innovation Center for Advanced Technology (CAT).
 Originally established in 1983 as the Center for Advanced Technology in Biotechnology, it was one of the 10 original CATs in New York State.

-There are 15 ESD-designated CATs in the state with a common mission: “to capitalize on New York’s outstanding university research resources and use those resources to create jobs and opportunity.”
+The 15 ESD-designated CATs in the state have a common mission: “to capitalize on New York’s outstanding university research resources and use those resources to create jobs and opportunity.”
 The Cornell CAT pursues programs that address specific economic development needs of biotechnology and life sciences industries, especially small and start-up businesses.
 These needs include research and development, education and training, and technology development and transfer.

 The CAT also offers lectures and workshops and a variety of resources and connections that provide education on many aspects of bringing a biotechnology from the laboratory to the commercial realm.